jhonattan-santos/todo-app/README.md

 # Todo-app
-To-do app made on course to learn react
+to-do app made on course to learn react